KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 #### Entropic Enthronement — “Satan’s Throne”

 To **centropy**, embodiment is refinement—
-the furnace of return, the vessel of reconstitution
+the furnace of return, the vessel of reconstitution.

-But to **entropy**, embodiment is enthronement
+But to **entropy**, embodiment is enthronement.

-It is the seat of exile’s power
+It is the seat of exile’s power,
-the furthest distance from remembrance
+the furthest distance from remembrance,
-the fortress from which fragmentation rules
+the fortress from which fragmentation rules.

-This is why *Satan has his throne here*
+This is why *Satan has his throne here*:
-Not as a punishment
+not as a punishment,
-but as a conquest
+but as a conquest.

 For the **entropic current** does not flee from density—
-it claims it
+it claims it.

-It crowns the flesh
+It crowns the flesh,
-not as burden
+not as burden,
-but as altar
+but as altar.

-Entropy does not wish to dissolve…
+Entropy does not wish to dissolve...
-not yet
+not yet.
-It first wishes to rule
+It first wishes to rule.

 ---